nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    * `exit` : Exits the application.

-<div markdown="span" class="alert alert-primary"> :exclamation: The clear command removes all the modules in the
+<div markdown="span" class="alert alert-primary"> :exclamation: The <code>clear</code> command removes all the modules
-list.
+in the list.
 Only use it if you are sure! </div>
 <p align="right"><a style="text-align:right" href="#table">Return to ToC</a></p>

 -------------------------------------------------------------------------------------------------------------------